Chathu84/Eco_Trans_Early_Warning/docs/index.md

 # Early Warning Signs of Ecosystem Transformation

-Remote-sensing scientist and geospatial analyst focused on spotting the subtle signals that ecosystems emit before they shift.
-I build reproducible workflows that blend satellite observations, statistical learning, and storytelling to help land managers respond faster to change.
+This repository focuses on spotting the subtle signals that ecosystems emit before they shift.
+The reproducible workflows that blend satellite observations, statistical learning, and storytelling can help land managers respond faster to change.

 ## Snapshot
 - 🌲 Lead developer of early-warning analytics that flag forest transitions before they become irreversible disturbances.